Ewa14/to-do-list/README.md

 This website lets you create a simple to-do list.
 You can add new tasks, mark them as done, or delete them.

 To add a new task, enter the data into the active form field, then click "Enter" or "Dodaj zadanie" button.
 To mark the task as completed, use the green button on its left.
 To delete a task, use the red button on its right.

+Clicking the "Ukończ wszystkie" button marks all of the tasks as done.
+Additionally, you can hide/show all completed tasks with the "Ukryj/Pokaż ukończone" button.
 ## Technologies used
 - HTML
 - CSS (grid, media queries)